 How is a resident-owned community different from other manufactured home communities?

-- The members elect a board of directors, which appoints committees to do different tasks and manage the day-to-day operations of the organization.
+- The Members elect a Board of Directors, which appoints committees to do different tasks and manage the day-to-day operations of the Corporation.

-- NH Community Loan Fund provides the board with a management guide and teaches board members effective ways to run the association.
+- ROC-NH provides the Board with a Management Guide and teaches Board Members effective ways to run the Corporation.
 This includes, but is not limited to, how to set up a financial record-keeping system and how to use resources to improve the roads, water, electric and waste-water systems.

 - In a commercially owned community, even though residents own their homes, the park owner controls the lot rent and the park rules.
 He or she also has control over the condition of the community – including roads, water, electric, waste-water systems and landscaping.
 Each time the community is sold to a new owner, the rent is likely to increase.